 In terms of listings, the Euro MTF remains a very popular venue.
-In 2021, Luxembourg Stock Exchange was the leading exchange in Europe for the listing of high-yield debt securities.
-The Securities Official List of the Luxembourg Stock Exchange has been confirmed as an alternative listing venue for high-yield debt securities for an increasing number of mostly European issuers.
+Despite a challenging macroeconomic and geopolitical context in 2023, the Luxembourg Stock Exchange welcomed a total of 13,900 new securities.
+In 2023, the Luxembourg Stock Exchange was the leading exchange in Europe for the listing of high-yield debt securities.
+The Securities

+Official List of the Luxembourg Stock Exchange has been confirmed as an alternative listing venue for high-yield debt securities for an increasing number of mostly European issuers.